-Communication/Journalism Minor Requirements
+Media and Communication Minor Requirements

-The Communication/Journalism Department offers four different minors, one that is general with a flexible approach similar to the major, and three that are more specifically tailored toward career interests in journalism, strategic communication, and video production.
+The Department of Media and Communication offers four different minors - one that is general with a flexible approach similar to the major, and three that are more specifically tailored toward career interests in journalism, strategic communication, and video production.
 All of the minors are 18 credits.